-Tremendous achievements have been made globally in decreasing the number of deaths of children under the age of five in the last 15 years.
-However, the degree of these advances varies greatly from region to region.
+The world has made substantial progress in reducing child mortality in the past few decades.
+Globally, the under-five mortality rate dropped from 93 deaths per 1,000 live births in 1990 to 41 in 2016.
+This remarkable progress in improving child survival since 2000 has saved the lives of 50 million children under age five.
+While tremendous achievements have been made, the degree of these advances varies greatly from region to region.
 In sub-Saharan Africa, for example, 1 in 9 children dies before their ﬁfth birthday — more than 15 times the average for developed regions.
-In Southern Asia, about 1 in 16 children dies before the age of five.
 Common causes of death in children, such as pneumonia, diarrhea, malnutrition and malaria, are preventable and treatable with proven child health interventions.

-- Activities that create demand for child health services and activities or approaches which promote appropriate family practices;
+- Activities that create demand for child health services and activities or approaches that promote appropriate family practices

-- Systematic efforts to improve the quality of child health services provided at the facility or community levels and data collection on quality improvement activities (including outcome measurements); and
+- Systematic efforts to improve the quality of child health services provided at the facility or community levels and data collection on quality improvement activities (including outcome measurements)

 To download MCSP’s child health fact sheet, click here.